bjornarveie/HPX_project/README.md

 #### 29.03.19

-- Started finding information about and understanding the most important concepts.
+- Started finding information about and understanding the most important concepts related to HPX and parallelism.